FAQs about Gulf of Maine Floating Offshore Wind Research Array

-Under federal regulations, only a State or federal agency has authority to hold a research lease.
-Since the research array is proposed in federal waters, the leasing decision will be made by the (BOEM in the U.S. Department of the Interior, which has authority to issue leases for renewable energy activities in federal waters beyond the three-mile limit of State waters.
+Under federal regulations, only a State or federal agency has authority to hold a federal offshore energy research lease.
+Since the research array is proposed in federal waters, the leasing decision will be made by BOEM in the U.S. Department of the Interior, which has authority to issue leases for renewable energy activities in federal waters beyond the three-mile limit of State waters.

-After BOEM receives an application it will seek comment on the application, conduct the appropriate review, and decide on the lease.
-The State’s application for a research lease is the first of many steps prior to construction of a research array.
+The application is the initial step in the federal review process.
+BOEM will r seek comment on the application, conduct the appropriate review, and decide on the lease.
+The State’s application for a research lease is the first of many steps prior to construction of a research array; the federal process is a separate process from Maine’s initial application phase.
 The State will need to go through a review process with the Bureau of Ocean Energy Management (BOEM) of its initial lease application, as well as its research activities plan, which will include a National Environmental Policy Act review.
 Once the federal lease is issued, there are several permits required prior to any construction.
 View a detailed review of the BOEM process.

-What information will be included in the application to BOEM?
+What information is included in an application to BOEM?

 The application primarily consists of an overview of the project, the research themes, data on siting location, and a specific area identified for the requested lease.
 Additional details such as exact layout, a final interconnection point, and a research plan will be developed after a lease is approved and will be informed by site-specific surveys and data collection.